Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Acknowledgment of Generative AI Use

 \section{Acknowledgment of Generative AI Use}

-We utilized Gemini 3 Pro to assist with: (1) identifying connections to model-based optimization in \cref{sec:mras_connection}; (2) identifying relevant literature \citep{mengersen1996rates} and streamlining the proof of \cref{thm:main_iter}; and (3) helping with the algebraic details for the mis-specified setting in \cref{app:miss}.
-All content was reviewed, verified, and finalized by the authors, who take full responsibility for the paper’s accuracy and contributions.
+We utilized Gemini 3.1 Pro to assist with (1) identifying connections to model-based optimization in \cref{sec:mras_connection}; (2) identifying relevant literature to simplify the proof of \cref{thm:main_iter}; (3) improving comparisons to prior work by finding citations; and (4) generating the code for the experiments in \cref{sec:empirical_10d}.
+We also benefited from discussions with the model, which helped suggest possible approaches to proving the results in \cref{app:nonconvex_mbo,app:kde}.
+All results, including citations and algebra, were verified by the authors, who take full responsibility for the paper’s accuracy and contributions.